The Evolution of SARS-CoV-2

-Seegene’s Novaplex™ SARS-CoV-2 Variants I Assay is a multiplex real-time PCR assay that detects and identifies three notable mutation sites in the crucial “spike protein” gene – all in one tube.
+Seegene’s Novaplex™ SARS-CoV-2 Variants Assays are multiplex real-time PCR assays that detect and identify notable mutation sites in the crucial “spike protein” gene.

 In March 2021, the World Health Organization (WHO) and the U.S. Centers for Disease Control and Prevention (CDC) introduced a new naming system for emerging SARS-CoV-2 mutations.
 Categorizations are based on the latest available evidence and may be updated as new data emerge.
 As a general philosophy, the bar for tracking “variants of interest” is low to maximize surveillance.
 Conversely, the threshold for a variant to be considered “high consequence” is rigorous.
 This ensures that resources are conserved for the highest priority threats.
 The three categories include:

 - Variants of interest: This applies to variants that have caused discrete clusters of infections (in the U.S. or overseas) with the potential to drive an increase or surge in cases.
 Some of the unique genetic changes may make the variant more contagious or able to escape immune detection.
 Therapeutics and tests may not be as effective against these strains.